Amplify-and-Forward Relaying for Hierarchical Over-the-Air Computation: System Model and Problem Formulation

-Upon receiving $y$ in \eqref{eq.y}, the fusion center is interested in reconstructing the function value $\bar{x}$ in \eqref{eq.x-bar}, by applying a positive de-noising factor, denoted by $\eta>0$.
-In this case, the estimation of $\bar{x}$ is obtained by the fusion center as
+Upon receiving $y$ in \eqref{eq.y}, the FC starts to reconstruct the target functional value $\bar{x}$.
+Specifically, the received signal $y$ is directly divided by a positive real-valued {\em de-noising factor}, denoted by $\eta>0$.
+Accordingly, the estimation of the targeted arithmetic average value $\bar{x}$ at the FC is expressed as